 What’s the History Behind this Big Island Church?

 The Painted Church was built by Father John Velghe of Belgium in 1899.
-He realized that most Hawaiians couldn’t read or write so he thought the best way to bring the bible to life was through colorful paintings.
+Father John realized that most Hawaiians couldn’t read or write, so he thought the best way to bring the bible to life was through colorful paintings.
 From the walls to the ceiling, and even the altar, the interior is quite stunning!

-He actually used house paint to create this artwork on regular wood.
+Father Velghe actually used house paint to create this artwork on regular wood.
 It’s incredible that it has lasted so long.
-This is definitely because it was part of a restoration project in collaboration with Bishop Museum on Oahu.
+This is definitely because it was part of a restoration project in collaboration with the Bishop Museum on Oahu.

 It’s one of the most beautiful churches in Hawaii.
-It almost reminded me of Saint-Chapelle in Paris where no matter what your religious beliefs are, you can still appreciate what a beautiful and peaceful place it is.
+It almost reminded me of Saint-Chapelle in Paris, where no matter your religious beliefs, you can still appreciate what a beautiful and peaceful place it is.

 How to Visit the Big Island Painted Church

-St. Benedict’s Church in Hawaii is an active church, but it’s open to the public to tour on Tuesdays, Wednesdays, and Thursdays from 9:30 a.m. to 3:30 p.m.
+St. Benedict Church in Hawaii is an active church, but it’s open to the public to tour on Tuesdays, Wednesdays, and Thursdays from 9:30 a.m. to 3:30 p.m.

 We actually learned a lot about St. Benedict’s Painted Church in Hawaii while listening to our Shaka Guide app.
 We used it on a driving tour from Kona to Hawaii Volcanoes National Park.